 The battle over Minions and their place in the world is about as low stakes as they come.
 But what happens when this trend of self-identification, investigation, and obsession revolves around issues with actual political, social, and cultural value?
 Critical thinking suffers.

 Consider the ever-present battle about feminism.
-If you look hard enough, you can find all manner of groups with varying opinions on the topic: anti-feminists, radical feminists, misogynists (woman haters), misandrists (man haters), trans-exclusionary radical feminists, LGBTQ+ activists, and many more.
+If you look hard enough, you can find all manner of groups with varying opinions on the topic: anti-feminists, radical feminists, misogynists, misandrists, trans-exclusionary radical feminists, and many more.
 If you look even harder, you'll find groups who are entirely devoted to criticizing one or more of the others.
 Like-minded people form a community, search for offensive content, and discuss.

 An anti-feminist group might consist of like-minded individuals searching for and posting thoughts, pictures, and articles from places like facebook, tumblr, and various feminist blogs and news sites.
 These would then be discussed with the rest of the community.
 The same phenomenon as before is present - people who hate a thing gathering to discuss exactly that thing.

-"When the discussion is limited to a specific group, the audience is restricted from the outset"
+"When the discussion is limited to a specific group, the range of opinion is restricted from the outset"

 What further complicates this is the problem of content selection.
 Consider the perspective that members of an anti- or hyper-radical feminist group have of the other side, when your primary contact with them is content that is selected, voted on, and curated by people who hold your viewpoint.
 What you see will be the most offensive, comical, and potentially fringe content available.
 Constant exposure to these curated views of the opposing side skews perspective, and begins the process of generalization.
 It soon begins to be difficult to distinguish satire from genuine thought, and extreme views from more 'normal' ones.